Shinsekai, Tobita Shinchi

 At the center of the district of Shinsekai stands the Tsutenkaku Tower

-The main attraction of this small neighborhood are however its streets, lined with shops and restaurants that give a charming and a bit nostalgic feeling, where to eat the specialty of the area (kushikatsu
+.
+However, the main attraction of this small neighborhood are its colorful streets, lined with shops and restaurants with large signs that give a charming and a bit nostalgic feeling, where to eat the specialty of the area (kushikatsu

-) or many other dishes of the wonderful cuisine of Osaka at very affordable prices.
+) or many other dishes of the delicious cuisine of Osaka, at very affordable prices.

 This tower, 103 meters high, has a 91 meters high observation deck.
 It was built in 1956 to replace the old tower of the district, destroyed by fire in 1943.

 Very special are the lights that illuminate the tower at night, that change color depending on the months of the year, and especially the lights that illuminate the top of the tower, whose different combinations of color express the weather forecast of the next day.